Our products

 Step-by-Step Recipe

-1. Roast the red peppers: Preheat the oven to 200 °C. Place the whole peppers on a tray and roast for 30-35 minutes, turning them halfway through cooking.
+1. Roast the red peppers: Preheat the oven to 200 °C. Place the whole peppers on a baking sheet and roast for 30-35 minutes, turning halfway through.
 They should be well charred on the outside and soft on the inside.
-Remove them, place them in a closed bag or covered bowl for 10 minutes to sweat.
+Remove them, place them in a sealed bag or covered bowl for 10 minutes to sweat.
 Peel them, remove the seeds, and cut them into wide strips.
 Reserve any juices.
 If using jarred piquillo peppers, skip this step.

-2. Prepare the choricero pepper: If using, soak the dried choricero peppers in hot water for at least 30 minutes until they rehydrate and soften.
-Then open them in half, remove the seeds and veins, and scrape the flesh from the inside with a spoon or knife.
+2. Prepare the choricero pepper: If using, soak the dried choricero peppers in hot water for at least 30 minutes.
+Cut them in half, remove the seeds, and scrape out the flesh with a spoon.
 Discard the skin and reserve the pulp.

-3. Sauté the onion: In a wide earthenware, cast iron, or heavy-bottomed stainless steel casserole, heat the olive oil over medium heat.
+3. Sauté the onion: In a wide earthenware, cast iron, or heavy-bottomed steel casserole dish, heat the olive oil over medium heat.
 Add the chopped onion and bay leaf.
-Lower the heat to medium-low and cook for 15-20 minutes, stirring occasionally, until the onion is completely translucent, soft, and lightly golden.
-Don't rush: well-sautéed onion is the foundation of the entire dish.
+Reduce the heat to medium-low and cook for 15-20 minutes, stirring occasionally, until the onion is completely translucent, soft, and lightly golden.
+Don't rush: well-poached onion is the foundation of the entire dish.

 5. Cook the green peppers: Incorporate the green peppers cut into strips.
-Slightly raise the heat to medium and cook for 10-12 minutes, stirring occasionally, until they are tender and have lost their raw edge.
+Slightly increase the heat to medium and cook for 10-12 minutes, stirring occasionally, until tender and their raw edge is gone.

 8. Add the cod: Incorporate the flaked cod, distributing it well throughout the casserole.
 Stir gently to integrate it without breaking it up completely.
-Lower the heat and cook covered over low heat for 10-12 minutes.
-The cod should partially melt into the sofrito, creating a juicy and unctuous mass.
+Reduce the heat and cook covered over low heat for 10-12 minutes.
+The cod should partially melt into the sofrito, creating a juicy and unctuous mixture.

-9. Adjust and rest: Carefully taste for salt (the cod already adds plenty of salinity), add freshly ground black pepper, and remove the chili and bay leaf.
+9. Adjust and rest: Carefully taste for salt (the cod already provides a lot of salinity), add freshly ground black pepper, and remove the chili and bay leaf.
 Let the casserole rest off the heat for 5-10 minutes, covered, before serving.
-Sprinkle with fresh chopped parsley.
+Sprinkle with chopped fresh parsley.

-To prepare it, soak the dried peppers in hot water for at least 30 minutes until they rehydrate and soften.
-Then, open them in half, remove the seeds and veins, and scrape the inner flesh with the edge of a spoon or knife.
-What you get is a thick, red, aromatic pulp that dissolves into the sofrito, adding body, color, and an unmistakable flavor.
+To prepare it, the dried peppers must be soaked in hot water for at least 30 minutes until they hydrate and soften.
+Then, they are cut in half, the seeds and veins are removed, and the inner flesh is scraped out with the edge of a spoon or knife.
+What you get is a red, thick, and aromatic pulp that dissolves into the sofrito, adding body, color, and an unmistakable flavor.
 The outer skin is discarded because it is tough and does not integrate well.

 Regional Variations of Ajoarriero

-Ajoarriero is a dish that extends through much of inland Spain, and each region has adapted it to its local products and culinary traditions.
-The differences between variations are significant, to the point that a Navarran ajoarriero and one from Cuenca barely resemble each other in appearance, although they share the same philosophy of muleteer cuisine.
+Ajoarriero is a dish that extends throughout much of inland Spain, and each region has adapted it to its local products and culinary traditions.
+The differences between variants are significant, to the point that a Navarrese ajoarriero and a Cuencan one barely resemble each other in appearance, although they share the same philosophy of muleteer cooking.

 Variant Region Distinctive Ingredients Technique Texture and Appearance

-Navarran Ajoarriero Navarra Roasted red peppers, green peppers, tomato, onion, abundant garlic Slow sofrito in casserole, flaked cod at the end Juicy, reddish-orange, unctuous
+Navarre Ajoarriero Navarre Roasted red peppers, green peppers, tomato, onion, abundant garlic Slow sofrito in a casserole, flaked cod added at the end Juicy, reddish-orange, unctuous

-Riojan Ajoarriero La Rioja Dried choricero pepper, tomato, potato, chili, sometimes crayfish Prolonged cooking, potato base, poached Thicker, darker, with potato pieces
+Riojan Ajoarriero La Rioja Dried choricero pepper, tomato, potato, chili, sometimes river crab Prolonged cooking, base of poached potato Thicker, darker, with potato pieces

-Aragonese Ajoarriero Aragon Lots of crushed garlic, Bajo Aragón olive oil, tomato, fried egg Garlic crushed in mortar, short sofrito, egg on top Drier, prominent garlic, topped with egg
+Aragonese Ajoarriero Aragon Lots of crushed garlic, Bajo Aragón olive oil, tomato, fried egg Garlic crushed in a mortar, short sofrito, egg on top Drier, garlic is protagonist, crowned with egg

-Ajoarriero from Cuenca Cuenca (La Mancha) Crushed garlic, cooked potato, raw oil, no red pepper Potato and cod bound in mortar with garlic and oil Pale, thick brandade-like, no tomato sofrito
+Cuencan Ajoarriero Cuenca (La Mancha) Crushed garlic, cooked potato, raw oil, no red pepper Potato and cod bound in a mortar with garlic and oil Pale, thick brandade-like, without tomato sofrito

-The Navarran version is the best known and most balanced, with a generous vegetable sofrito serving as the aromatic base.
-The Riojan incorporates potato, giving it more body and making it closer to a stew.
-The Aragonese puts garlic in the foreground and is crowned with a fried egg whose broken yolk mixes with the whole.
-And the Cuenca version is almost another recipe: a mortar of cod and potato bound with garlic and raw oil, closer to a brandade than a sofrito.
-To explore another cod and potato recipe, you can consult our guide on cod with potatoes baked or stewed.
+The Navarrese version is the most well-known and balanced, featuring a sofrito of vegetables that serves as a generous aromatic base.
+The Riojan version incorporates potatoes, giving it more body and making it closer to a stew.
+The Aragonese version brings garlic to the forefront and is topped with a fried egg whose broken yolk mixes with the dish.
+And the Cuencan version is almost a different recipe: a mortar of cod and potato bound with raw garlic and oil, closer to a brandade than a sofrito.
+To explore another recipe with cod and potatoes, you can check our guide to baked or stewed cod with potatoes.

 Slow Cooking Technique

 Ajoarriero is a dish that rewards patience.
-Each layer of ingredients needs its time to develop flavor before adding the next.
-The onion requires 15-20 minutes of gentle sautéing to transform its acidity into sweetness.
+Each layer of ingredients needs time to develop flavor before the next is added.
+Onions require 15-20 minutes of gentle sautéing to transform their acidity into sweetness.
 Green peppers need another 10-12 minutes to soften and release their aroma.
-The tomato demands another 10 minutes of reduction until the water evaporates and the flavor concentrates.
+Tomatoes require another 10 minutes of reduction until the water evaporates and the flavor concentrates.

-The temptation to raise the heat to speed up the process is the most common mistake.
-On high heat, the onion browns without caramelizing, the peppers toast instead of softening, and the tomato doesn't reduce properly.
+The temptation to turn up the heat to speed up the process is the most common mistake.
+On high heat, onions brown without sautéing, peppers toast instead of softening, and tomatoes don't reduce properly.
 The result is a sofrito with a raw texture and poorly integrated flavors.
-On medium-low heat, each ingredient releases its sugars and aromas slowly, creating a complex and deep base on which the cod melts.
+On medium-low heat, each ingredient slowly releases its sugars and aromas, creating a complex and deep base into which the cod melts.

 The cod is added at the end and cooked for only 10-12 minutes over low heat.
-If added too soon, it dries out and toughens.
-The goal is for the flakes to warm up, absorb the flavors of the sofrito, and partially integrate, maintaining some texture without completely falling apart.
-The final rest of 5-10 minutes off the heat is essential: the flavors finish melding, and the casserole reaches the perfect serving temperature.
+If added too early, it will dry out and harden.
+The goal is for the flakes to heat up, absorb the flavors of the sofrito, and partially integrate, maintaining some texture without completely falling apart.
+A final rest of 5-10 minutes off the heat is essential: the flavors finish melding, and the casserole reaches the perfect serving temperature.

-Ajoarriero is traditionally served in the same earthenware casserole in which it was cooked, taking it directly from the stove to the table.
-This serving method is not just aesthetic: the earthenware casserole keeps the heat throughout the meal, and the dish is best enjoyed warm rather than piping hot.
-Sprinkle with fresh chopped parsley just before serving to add a touch of visual and aromatic freshness.
+Ajoarriero is traditionally served in the same earthenware casserole dish in which it was cooked, brought directly from the heat to the table.
+This serving method is not just aesthetic: the earthenware casserole keeps the food warm throughout the meal, and the dish is best enjoyed warm rather than piping hot.
+Sprinkle fresh chopped parsley on top just before serving to add a touch of visual and aromatic freshness.

-The classic Navarran accompaniment is simply crusty country bread for dipping in the sofrito.
+The classic Navarrese accompaniment is simply crusty country bread for dipping in the sofrito.
 Nothing more is needed.
-For a slightly more elaborate presentation, you can serve it on a thick slice of toasted bread rubbed with garlic, in the style of bruschetta.
-It also works well as a filling for piquillo peppers: reserve a few whole ones and fill them with the ajoarriero, serving them as a starter.
+For a slightly more elaborate presentation, you can serve it on a thick slice of toasted bread rubbed with garlic, in the style of a bruschetta.
+It also works well as a filling for piquillo peppers: set aside a few whole ones and stuff them with ajoarriero, serving them as an appetizer.

-If you want to turn it into a more complete dish, accompany it with cooked white rice or with homemade diced fried potatoes.
-Some Navarran restaurants serve it with a fried egg on top, Aragonese style: the broken yolk mixed with the sofrito is a delight.
+If you want to turn it into a more complete dish, serve it with cooked white rice or with homemade diced fried potatoes.
+Some Navarrese restaurants serve it with a fried egg on top, Aragonese style: the broken yolk mixed with the sofrito is a delight.
 For a tapa version, serve it in individual earthenware ramekins with a slice of bread on the side.

 Wine Pairing

-Ajoarriero is a dish with a powerful and complex flavor that needs a wine with character to not be overshadowed.
-The natural pairing is a Navarran rosé, with enough body to support the pepper and tomato sofrito, and the necessary freshness to balance the unctuousness of the cod and olive oil.
-Navarran Garnacha rosés are the classic choice and, in most cases, the best.
+Ajoarriero is a dish with a powerful and complex flavor that needs a wine with character so as not to be overshadowed.
+The natural pairing is a Navarre rosé, with enough body to support the pepper and tomato sofrito, and the necessary freshness to balance the richness of the cod and olive oil.
+Navarre Garnacha rosés are the classic and, in most cases, the best option.

-If you prefer red wine, choose a young Navarran or Riojan red with little oak, preferably young Garnacha or Tempranillo.
+If you prefer red wine, choose a young Navarre or Rioja red with little oak, preferably young Garnacha or Tempranillo.
 A wine with too much barrel aging would compete with the flavors of the dish instead of complementing them.
 A light Crianza or a carbonic maceration red from Rioja Alavesa also work well.

-For white wine, a Chardonnay from Navarra with some body or a white from Somontano can work, although it is not the most common pairing.
-If you prefer beer, an artisan lager or a mild pale ale complements the dish without overpowering it.
+For white wine, a Navarre Chardonnay with some body or a Somontano white can work, although it's not the most common pairing.
+If you prefer beer, an artisanal lager or a mild pale ale complement the dish without overpowering it.
 The essential thing is that the drink has freshness to cut through the richness of the sofrito.
 You can also consult our guide to bacalao al pil pil, another great northern classic with its own Basque pairing.

 Storage and Reheating

-Ajoarriero is one of those dishes that, unlike bacalao à Bras, improves with resting.
-Preparing it the day before and reheating it the next day is a perfectly valid, even recommendable, strategy, because the flavors of the sofrito integrate and deepen with hours of resting in the cold.
+Ajoarriero is one of those dishes that, unlike bacalao à Brás, improves with rest.
+Preparing it the day before and reheating it the next day is a perfectly valid, even recommendable, strategy, because the flavors of the sofrito integrate and deepen with hours of cold rest.

-In the refrigerator, stored in a sealed container, ajoarriero remains in perfect condition for 3-4 days.
-To reheat, place it over low heat in the same earthenware casserole with a drizzle of olive oil on top and cover it.
-It will be ready in 8-10 minutes.
+In the refrigerator, stored in a closed container, ajoarriero keeps in perfect condition for 3-4 days.
+To reheat it, place it over low heat in the same earthenware casserole dish with a drizzle of olive oil on top and cover it.
+In 8-10 minutes it will be ready.
 Avoid the microwave if you can: it dries out the cod and heats unevenly.

 It can also be frozen with good results.
 Divide it into individual portions in airtight containers and freeze for a maximum of 2-3 months.
 Thaw in the refrigerator overnight and reheat over low heat.
-Add a drizzle of fresh oil when reheating to restore the unctuousness it loses with freezing.
+Add a drizzle of fresh oil when reheating to restore the richness lost during freezing.

-Ajoarriero is a dish rich in protein and vitamins thanks to the combination of cod with a generous base of vegetables.
+Ajoarriero is a dish rich in protein and vitamins thanks to the combination of cod with a generous vegetable base.
 Below are the approximate nutritional values per serving.

 Nutrient Per serving (approx.) % Daily Value*